wanderchicken/anon-integration-guide/guides/action-function-example.md

 - Validates input arguments.
 - Uses `notify` to inform the user.
-- Calls `signTransactions` only once with the transaction array.
+- Calls `sendTransactions` only once with the transaction array.
 - Returns the result using `toResult`.
 - Includes JSDoc comments.
   </code_block_to_apply_changes_from>